Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company also communicates this in its own reporting.
+The company also reports its own commitment to the UN Guiding Principles on Business and Human Rights.

 • Y